xavicrono/retroarch-clover-extra/core_modules_extra/pcsx_rearmed.hmod/readme.txt

   runs "pcsx_rearmed" core

 Core by libretro
-Module suggested and provided by asper
-Hakchi module system by madmonkey
+Module suggested by asper and provided by Jelmer Hakchi module system by madmonkey
 NES Mini shell integration by Cluster
 (c) 2016-2017